yvesguillo/crawlect/README.md

 ```
 ````

-## Planned Features (ideas welcome!)
+## Roadmap & Crazy Ideas (ideas welcome!)
 - *LLM* API integration - (*in progress*)
 - *HTML* output
 - GUI launcher (maybe...)

 ## Contributing
 Got ideas?
-Found a bug?
-Want to teach Crawlect how to dance in HTML?
+Spot a bug?
+Wanna make this thing even cooler?

-Feel free to fork, star, or open an issue — we're open to collabs and suggestions.
+Feel free to fork, star, or open an issue — we’d love to hear from you!

-> Friendly contributors get markdown cookies.

 ## References and thanks